turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - it will have more thorough testing, follow our Facade and Service design patterns, and use Serializers
   - there is no ERB, HTML or CSS anywhere in this project
   - all input is received as JSON data; it only responds with JSON data
-  - this layer will serve as our database interface for other applications
+  - this layer will serve as our database interface for other applications; recommend eager loading where possible
+  - recommend caching data fetched from microservices for a period of time where relevant
+  - could perhaps include a worker process for sending email (or this could be its own microservice)

 Our project will include at least two "microservices" -- a Service API which abstracts away a single responsibility.
 - Sinatra "microservice"